coralproject/talk/docs/_docs/06-01-migrating-4.md

 ---

-Since our `v3.*` release, this is the most significant set of changes introduced into Talk yet as a major database migration, and template change is required to run it.
+Since our `v3.*` release, this is the most significant set of changes introduced into Talk so far, as a major database migration and template change are both required to run it.

 ## Dependencies